siju-samuel/tvmdbg/docs/dev/tvmdbg.md

 ```
 2. Make tvm so that it will make the `libtvm_runtime.so`

-3. In the graph build file instead of `from tvm.contrib import graph_runtime` import the debug_runtime `from tvm.tools.debug.runtime import debugruntime as graph_runtime`
+3. In the graph build file instead of `from tvm.contrib import graph_runtime` import the debug_runtime `from tvm.contrib.debugging import debug_runtime as graph_runtime`
 ```
 #from tvm.contrib import graph_runtime
-from tvm.tools.debug.runtime import debugruntime as graph_runtime
+from tvm.contrib.debugging import debug_runtime as graph_runtime
 ```

 The above two modifications will bring up the debug UI during run.